-For example, the Port of Seattle has participated in more than 180 acres of wetland and aquatic habitat restoration and completed one and a half miles of stream improvements over the last decade.
-The port also restored over 30 acres of intertidal and saltwater habitat and added or re-introduced over 34,000 native plants in project areas.
-More than half of these projects were voluntary (not related to development) in an effort to support the port's conservation objectives.98
+For example, the Port of Seattle over the last decade has participated in more than 180 acres of wetland and aquatic habitat restoration, and completed one and a half miles of stream improvements.
+The Port also restored over 30 acres of intertidal and saltwater habitat and added or re-introduced over 34,000 native plants in project areas.
+More than half of these projects were voluntary (not related to development) to support the Port's conservation objectives.

 The Port of Portland has one of the more comprehensive natural resource management programs.
 Initiatives include aggressive invasive species controls, projects to reduce wildlife mortality and voluntary initiatives to create habitat for threatened species.
 The port also actively manages over 800 acres of wetland mitigation sites.
-As part of its commitment to sustainability and transparency, the port publishes its Mitigation Management Program report which provides an update on the activities for all port mitigation sites and other natural areas.
-For each site, the annual report provides permits and agreements, background, mitigation plan, success criteria, permit requirements, activity update, site performance, action plan, documentation list, operating budget and a figure or aerial photograph of the site.99
+As part of its commitment to sustainability and transparency, the Port publishes its Mitigation Management Program report which provides an update on the activities for all Port mitigation sites and other natural areas.
+For each site, the annual report provides permits and agreements, background, mitigation plan, success criteria, permit requirements, activity update, site performance, action plan, documentation list, operating budget and a figure or aerial photograph of the site.

 Buffer zones, where feasible, offer an approach to creating a protective distance between port operations and development and wildlife habitats.
 Not all ports have the ability to construct buffer zones because of their physical location and surroundings.
-Where there is opportunity, buffer zones have been met with positive community response.
-For example, the Port of Brisbane reserves about 35% of the port's total land area as conservation/buffer areas.
-The port has installed nest boxes within some of these green spaces, which are audited on an annual basis.
+Where there is opportunity, buffer zones have met with positive community response.
+For example, the Port of Brisbane reserves about 35% of the Port's total land area as conservation/buffer areas.
+The Port has installed nest boxes within some of these green spaces, which are audited on an annual basis.
 The constructed bird roost is also included in the buffer area.
-The bird roost is managed via a Shorebird Management Plan and bird counts are taken on a monthly basis.100
+The bird roost is managed via a Shorebird Management Plan and bird counts are taken on a monthly basis.